PriCoSha/PriCoSha/README.md

 1. Create database using the configuration in `config.py` (Recommend MAMP, password:root.
 Leave the password empty if using XMAPP)

-2. Insert testing entries using the `test_entries.sql` on google drive
+2. Insert testing entries using the `test_entries.sql`

 3. Set up the environment